 Check your blood sugar level as often as instructed by your health care provider.
 Write down the results.
 This will tell you how well you are managing your diabetes.

 Not everyone with diabetes needs to check their blood sugar every day.
-And some people need to check it many times a day.
+Some people need to check it many times a day.

-Usual times to test your blood sugar are before meals, after meals, and at bedtime.
-Ask your doctor how often you should check your blood sugar.
+Usual times to test your blood sugar are before meals and at bedtime.
+Sometimes your provider will ask you to check your blood sugar two hours after a meal.
+Ask your provider when you should check your blood sugar.

 Other times to check your blood sugar may be:

 Have all test items within reach before starting.
 Timing is important.
-Clean the needle prick area with soap and water or alcohol.
+Clean the needle prick area with soap and water.
 Completely dry the skin before pricking.

 You can buy a testing kit from a pharmacy without a prescription.
-Your doctor or nurse can help you choose the right one for you.
-They can also help you set it up and teach you how to use it.
+Your provider can help you choose the right one for you.
+They can also help you set up the meter and teach you how to use it.